-Coco Fronsac is collected and shown in major museums in Europe, most recently in 2018 where she exhibited in Powermask at the Wereldmuseum in Rotterdam.
-That exhibition devoted much attention to the ways in which, both in the past and present, the mask has been and still is a source of inspiration for international visual artists, photographers and fashion designers, such as Pablo Picasso, Louise Bourgeois, James Ensor, Keith Haring, Jean Paul Gaultier, Viktor & Rolf Coco Fronsac, Charles Fréger, and Phyllis Galemb.
+Born in 1962 in France, and trained at the School of Applied Arts of Paris, Fronsac comes from a family of artists.
+She is a former lithographer, influenced and passionate about First Arts and Surrealism.
+The work of Coco Fronsac is collected and shown in major museums in Europe, including most recently in “Powermask” at the Wereldmuseum in Rotterdam.
+That exhibition devoted much attention to the ways in which, both in the past and present, the mask has been and still is a source of inspiration for international visual artists, photographers, and fashion designers, such as Pablo Picasso, Louise Bourgeois, James Ensor, Keith Haring, Jean Paul Gaultier, Viktor & Rolf Coco Fronsac, Charles Fréger, and Phyllis Galemb.
 The exhibition culminated into a hardcover book by the same name.